"Yes! That Is Jesus!"

 According to Vasari, the artist gave Minos, the Judge of the Souls, the semblance of the Pope's Master of Ceremonies, Biagio da Cesena, who had often complained to the Pope about the nudity of the painted figures.
 We know that many other figures, as well, are portraits of Michelangelo's contemporaries.
 The artist's self-portrait appears twice: in the flayed skin which Saint Bartholomew is carrying in his left-hand, and in the figure in the lower left hand corner, who is looking encouragingly at those rising from their graves.
 The artist could not have left us clearer evidence of his feeling towards life and of his highest ideals.

 The painting is a turning point in the history of art.
-Vasari predicted the phenomenal impact of the work: "This sublime painting", he wrote, "should serve as a model for our art.
+Vasari predicted the phenomenal impact of the work: 'This sublime painting', he wrote, 'should serve as a model for our art.
 Divine Providence has bestowed it upon the world to show how much intelligence she can deal out to certain men on earth.
 The most expert draftsman trembles as he contemplates these bold outlines and marvellous foreshortenings.
-In the presence of this celestial work, the senses are paralysed, and one can only wonder at the works that came before and the works that shall come after". "
+In the presence of this celestial work, the senses are paralysed, and one can only wonder at the works that came before and the works that shall come after'.”

 Web Gallery of Art